McConell and the Duquesne Dukes visit conference foe La Salle - WTOP News

 Philadelphia; Wednesday, 11 a.m.
 EST

-The Explorers have gone 4-4 in home games.
-La Salle allows 68.8 points and has been outscored by 9.8 points per game.
+The Explorers have gone 4-4 at home.
+La Salle has a 3-11 record against teams above .500.

-The Dukes are 3-4 in conference matchups.
-Duquesne ranks fifth in the A-10 shooting 33.4% from 3-point range.
+The Dukes are 3-4 in A-10 play.
+Duquesne is 1-2 in games decided by less than 4 points.

-La Salle is shooting 36.5% from the field this season, 3.1 percentage points lower than the 39.6% Duquesne allows to opponents.
-Duquesne has shot at a 42.9% clip from the field this season, 0.7 percentage points fewer than the 43.6% shooting opponents of La Salle have averaged.
+La Salle averages 59.0 points per game, 7.9 fewer points than the 66.9 Duquesne allows.
+Duquesne has shot at a 42.9% clip from the field this season, 0.7 percentage points less than the 43.6% shooting opponents of La Salle have averaged.

-The Explorers and Dukes meet Wednesday for the first time in A-10 play this season.
+The Explorers and Dukes match up Wednesday for the first time in A-10 play this season.

-TOP PERFORMERS: Joan Quinn is shooting 27.3% from beyond the arc with 1.1 made 3-pointers per game for the Explorers, while averaging 8.3 points and 1.5 steals.
+TOP PERFORMERS: Connor is averaging 11.9 points, 5.7 rebounds and 3.1 assists for the Explorers.
+Joan Quinn is averaging 1.1 made 3-pointers over the last 10 games.

-Megan McConnell is shooting 35.9% from beyond the arc with 2.3 made 3-pointers per game for the Dukes, while averaging 19 points, 7.6 rebounds, 5.5 assists and 4.2 steals.
+McConell is averaging 19 points, 7.6 rebounds, 5.5 assists and 4.2 steals for the Dukes.
+Jerni Kiaku is averaging 12.0 points over the last 10 games.

 LAST 10 GAMES: Explorers: 2-8, averaging 59.8 points, 31.4 rebounds, 11.5 assists, 8.2 steals and 2.6 blocks per game while shooting 38.0% from the field.
 Their opponents have averaged 73.9 points per game.